 Lab and Practicum Experience

-Each student may also enroll in six hours of HPR 696 (Practicum).
-HPR 696 provides the master’s level student with opportunities for practical application of relevant theories in a professional field setting.
+Each student may also enroll in six hours of KIN 696 (Practicum).
+KIN 696 provides the master’s level student with opportunities for practical application of relevant theories in a professional field setting.

 Links of Interest